shoyo/react-flask-docker-boilerplate/README.md

     http://localhost:3000/

-to view an incredibly underwhelming webpage listing two fruits and their respective prices.
+to view an incredibly underwhelming React webpage listing two fruits and their respective prices.
-Though the apparent result is underwhelming, this data was received as a JSON response from our Flask server, which can be accessed at
+Though the apparent result is underwhelming, this data was retrieved through an API call to our Flask server, which can be accessed at

     http://localhost:5000/api/v1.0/test